 *Some of the links in this post are affiliate links.
 That means I may make a commission if you click and buy.
 The commission comes at no additional cost to you.

-Kythnos is one of the closest islands to Athens, and just 1hr30mins from the port of Lavrion or 3hrs from Piraeus.
+Kythnos is one of the closest islands to Athens, and just 1hr30mins from the port of Lavrion (which has up to 3 ferries per day) or 3hrs from Piraeus.
 To really enjoy Kythnos Greece, I suggest spending at least 2-3 days seeing a good chunk of this beautiful island.

 Kythnos Quick Reference